Key Stages 3 and 4

 Key Stage 4 – Year 10 (Lower Fifth Form) and Year 11 (Upper Fifth Form)

 Some subjects are still compulsory during these years.
-All girls study English and English Literature, Mathematics, ICT and either Double Award Science or the three Separate Sciences.
+All girls study English and English Literature, Mathematics and either Double Award Science or the three Separate Sciences.
 If a pupil opts for Double Award Science, she will have three periods each of Biology, Chemistry and Physics; girls who have chosen to study the separate sciences will have four periods each of Biology, Chemistry and Physics.

 All other GCSE subjects are allocated four periods per week, except Maths, which has five per week.